drotek/Docs-Pixhawk3Pro/en/main-devices/all-in-one-module.md

 The buzzer is used to inform the system status, such as LEDs, but with different sounds.

-You canlistenall tunes on this [site](http://copter.ardupilot.com/wiki/common-sounds-pixhawkpx4/).
+You can listen all tunes on this [site](http://copter.ardupilot.com/wiki/common-sounds-pixhawkpx4/).